colcon/colcon.readthedocs.org/user/how-to.rst

 Test selected packages as well as their dependents
 --------------------------------------------------

-If you have built the relevant packages before you can tnu the tests the same way as described in the previous section:
+If you have built the relevant packages before you can run the tests the same way as described in the previous section:

 .. code-block:: bash